 Once the underside is clean, turn it over and focus on the fabric side.
-If you have rubber or plastic mats, you can use dish soap for this side as well.
+If you have rubber or plastic mats, you can also use dish soap for this side.

 Saturate the mat with cold water from a hose or bucket and apply an appropriate amount of shampoo.
 Use a brush to work the product into the fibers using circular motions.

 To dry the mats, simply hang them outside in the fresh air.
-If you want to speed up the process, you can use a wet/dry vacuum to extract excess water.
+To speed up the process, you can use a wet/dry vacuum to extract excess water.
 You may also dry them with a towel before hanging them outside.

 Cleaning a car carpet isn’t as difficult as some people might think.
-Following a few easy steps and using the right products and tools, you can get the job done quickly.
+You can get the job done without stress by following a few easy steps and using the right products and tools.
 Here are a few additional tips to ensure top results:

-- Circular motions when scrubbing: As you scrub, the most effective method is by using circular motions.
-This will help to get the cleaning product into the fibers and dissolving stains and dirt.
+- Circular motions when scrubbing: As you scrub, the most effective method is to use circular motions.
+This will help get the cleaning product into the fibers and dissolve stains and dirt.
 By using back and forth scrubbing, you could be missing dirt.

 - Take your time: If you’re in a rush, leave the car carpet for another time.
-This task can take a few hours, depending on how dirty it is, so make sure you have the time.
+Depending on how dirty it is, this task can take a few hours, so make sure you have the time.
 Before rinsing and drying the carpet, consider giving the stained areas an extra scrub.
 Set stains can be tricky to remove, especially if they’ve already been cleaned and dried but not fully removed.

 - Test: Before applying any product or home remedy, give it a little spot test in an inconspicuous area.
 Apply it, give it a little rub and leave it for a few minutes — if there are any signs of damage or discoloration, avoid using it.